So, you just bought your first goldfish…

 There are many reasons why fish in your tank keep dying.
 A few reasons include stress, incorrect tank setup, overfeeding, diseases, and much more.

 To a beginner, it could look like your fish died for no reason whatsoever.

 While it is possible that the fish you bought was unhealthy and already destined for fish heaven – it’s much more likely that your fish’s death is because of something you did or didn’t do.

-So today, I am going to unravel the mystery of why your pet fish died!
+So today, I am going to unravel the mystery of why your pet fish keeps dying.

 The number one killer of pet fish…